 Be honest with yourself about your fears

-While it’s normal to have fears, it’s important not to let them get in your way.
+We all have fears, whether they involve failure, rejection, or a loss of control.
+While it’s normal to have such fears, it’s important not to let them get in your way.
 It may take some time and practice, but learning how to deal with fears can help you reach your goals.
-We all have fears, whether they involve failure, rejection, or a loss of control.

-Fear can make you do strange things, including isolating yourself and sometimes even leads to self-abusive behavior.
-However, being honest about your fears doesn’t always mean facing them head-on; rather, it means admitting that they exist.
-Letting our fears get the best of us often leads to bad habits that are destructive in the long run.
+Fear can make you do strange things, including isolating yourself and even leading to self-abusive behavior.
+However, being honest about your fears first means admitting that they exist.
+Second, learn to understand why you fear what you do, then armed with the knowledge, resolve to face them head-on a little bit every day.
+Otherwise, letting our fears get the best of us often leads to bad habits that are destructive in the long run.

-Instead, understand your fears for what they are, a sign that change needs to be made.
-Perhaps you simply need a change of pace; ask your supervisor if there’s different work you can do.
-Maybe it is time to find a different employer.
+Sometimes your fears can serve as a sign that change needs to be made.
+Perhaps you simply need a change of pace; perhaps, there’s different work you can do.
+Maybe it is time to find a different employer altogether.
 If you realize that you need to change careers, start taking steps to figure out how to do that in a constructive, but timely manner.

 You’re not alone in lying to yourself

-Lying to ourselves seems to help us get through our days by allowing us to ignore uncomfortable aspects of our lives.
+Lying to ourselves can seem an attractive way to help us get through our days by allowing us to ignore uncomfortable aspects of our lives.
 Unfortunately, in the long term, this mindset isn’t productive.
-The sooner you can admit you lie too much to yourself, and start being honest about your life, you’ll be able to take the first steps toward change.
+The sooner you can admit you lie too much to yourself, and start being honest about your life, you’ll be able to take productive steps toward changing yourself and your life for the better.

 But, also don’t judge yourself harshly for doing this.
 People are endlessly complicated.
 Even if you’re being totally honest with yourself, chances are high that there’s a ton you don’t know about your own personality and reactions.
 Work on eliminating self-criticism from your life, even when things do go wrong.
 Beating yourself up doesn’t help you solve anything.